-Containerization and OS-level virtualization has enabled unprecedented efficiencies in deploying applications faster and predictably while optimizing hardware resource utilization.
+Containerization and OS-level virtualization has enabled unprecedented efficiencies in deploying applications faster and predictably while optimizing hardware resource utilization on the aws management console.
 With the old ways of deploying applications on the host, immutable VM images were heavy, less portable and provided little flexibility that’s demanded by DevOps-driven continuous delivery process requirements.

 A new container-centric infrastructure approach toward application deployment is required to isolate filesystems, processes and resources from each other as well as the host.
 Kubernetes, the open-source platform automates containerized deployment of application builds, decoupled from the underlying infrastructure.
 The result is a streamlined approach toward continuous delivery with a portable, extensible and self-healing deployment process.